astronomer/astro-sdk/docs/astro/files/operators/get_file_list.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We can use ``get_file_list`` when you want a list file available in storage based on storage path pattern and Airflow connection.
 This might useful when you want to create dynamic task on the response of this operator.

+The supported filesystem are ``Local, S3, GCS, and HTTP``.

+The below example get files from GCS bucket and upload them in bigquery table by creating dynamic number of parallel task using dynamic task map ```expand`` method.

 .. literalinclude:: ../../../../example_dags/example_dynamic_task_template.py
    :language: python
    :start-after: [START howto_operator_get_file_list]